nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - Configuration: To configure CodeCov, a `.yaml` workflow file is set up within the `.github/workflows` directory of the repository.

 <div class="note" markdown="span">
-A CodeCov token is required to set up CodeCov reports on Github and it should be stored as a Github secret for authentication.
+A CodeCov token is required to set up CodeCov reports on Github and it should be stored as a Github Secret for authentication.
 </div>